Unlocking Full Efficiency of Token Filtering in Large Language Model Training: Observations about Token Filtering

-\Cref{fig:dv} illustrates the process of computing gradients for $\mathbf{V}$ (\ie, $\mathbf{G_V}$) using sparse gradients while maintaining unchanged activations (\ie, activations of all tokens are retained).
+\parab{Inadequate sparsity after token filtering.} Current methods filter the loss of unimportant tokens at the output layer, resulting in sparse gradients.
+However, they leave all dense activations unchanged.
+Consequently, after being multiplied by these dense activations, the gradients are no longer sparse once they pass through the first attention block.
+Therefore, existing backward filtering methods~\citep{RHO} exhibit inadequate sparsity, even after filtering the loss at the output layer. \Cref{fig:dv} illustrates the process of computing gradients for $\mathbf{V}$ (\ie, $\mathbf{G_V}$) using sparse gradients while maintaining unchanged activations (\ie, activations of all tokens are retained).
 After filtering the tokens based on loss, the gradients of the corresponding tokens become zero, as depicted in \Cref{fig:dv}.
 However, because the activations of the filtered tokens remain unchanged, the gradients of $\mathbf{V}$ are no longer sparse.
 Consequently, the backward computation following the first attention block lacks sparsity, limiting efficiency improvements solely within the output layer.

-Following the setting in existing work~\cite{RHO}, we can estimate the upper bound of efficiency improvement with existing token filtering schemes.
+Following the setting in existing work~\citep{RHO}, we can estimate the upper bound of efficiency improvement with existing token filtering schemes.
 Taking TinyLlama, a model with 22 layers and 1.1B parameters, as an example.
 Filtering 40\% tokens will only linearly improve the efficiency on backward propagation of the last layer, while no front layers can be improved.
-Thus, the overall backward efficiency can only be improved by 1.8\%.
-Given that backpropagation consumes 66\% of the whole training~\cite{MegatronLM}, the end-to-end efficiency improvement is only 1.2\%.
+Thus, the backward efficiency can only be improved by 1.8\%.
+Given that backpropagation consumes 66\% of the whole training~\citep{MegatronLM}, the end-to-end efficiency improvement is only 1.2\%.

-To unlock the full efficiency of token filtering, we propose to further filter the activations to retain the sparsity in the whole backpropagation, as we illustrate in \S\ref{sec:system:filter_activation}.

-\parab{Inefficient sparse GEMM.} Existing sparse GEMM implementations are not well-suited for token filtering training.
-Although sparse GEMM is a hot research topic and PyTorch has provided a sparse tensor implementation (\ie, \texttt{torch.sparse}), the efficiency of existing sparse GEMM is only improved when the data has very high sparsity (\eg, 95\%).
-Furthermore, \texttt{torch.sparse} does not fully support model training.
-For instance, the commonly used Compressed Sparse Row (CSR) format only accommodates 2D tensors, whereas the data in transformer models is typically represented as 3D or 4D tensors.
+\parab{Strawman approach of creating sparsity cannot work.} A simplistic strawman approach to amplify sparsity is that we further filter the activations accordingly.
+Specifically, the activation of softmax determines the sparsity of $\mathbf{V}$'s gradient and implicitly impacts the gradients of $\mathbf{Q}$ and $\mathbf{K}$ through $\mathbf{G}_A$ (\ie, $\mathbf{G}_A$ is also computed based on softmax).
+We can filter the activation of softmax, \ie, set the data corresponding to the filtered tokens to zero, to retain the sparsity.